wookdev/munged-org/rofl/sinking-feeling.md

 to borrow a disk from another VAX, boot off that, and tidy up later, but that would have entailed calling the DEC engineer out, at the very least.
-We had a number of users in the final throes of writing up PhD theses and the loss of a maybe a weeks' work (not to mention the machine down time) was unthinkable.</p>
+We had a number of users in the final throes of writing up PhD theses and the loss of a maybe a weeks' work (not to mention the machine down time) was unthinkable.

 So, what to do?
 The next idea was to write a program to make a device descriptor for the tape deck, but we all know where cc, as and ld live.